allivka/ADUL/README.md

 Documentation can be found in docs/html/index.

-In documentation you can see also private and protected attributes and methods because I think that user should know more about how API he uses work under the hood and with such additional information it can be easier to understand the API functionulity
+In documentation you can see also private and protected attributes and methods because I think that user should know more about how API he uses work under the hood and with such additional information it can be easier to understand the API functionality

 I didn't want to add Doxygen-Awesome as dependency so just putted all necessary files into the doxytheme folder